enardanlfrdeitptrues

 Included in the price

-• Our naturalist’s and local guide’s services
+• Local guide’s services

 • Charges for the team of Veddas for their services